 This is where Cloudinary comes in.

-In Cloudinary, you can easily manipulate the opacity of the image by adding the o_XX parameter.
+In Cloudinary, you can easily transform the opacity of the image by adding the o_XX parameter.
 XX represents the digits of the opacity percentage.

 For example, to display an image at 50 percent opacity, we add the parameter

 Now you can forget about the compatibility issues and design the newsletter!